Biography of Grover Cleveland

 Shortly after Cleveland began his second term as president, on March 4, 1893, the stock market crashed, sending the nation’s economy into a severe depression.
 As the crisis worsened, over one-fourth of the nation’s urban workforce lost their jobs.
 Given his beliefs about limited government, Cleveland’s reaction to the Panic of 1893 was predictable.

 Cleveland maintained that the Sherman Silver Purchase Act of 1890, enacted during the Harrison administration, caused the depression.
-Thus, he lobbied Congress to repeal the law that required the Treasury to purchase 4.5 million ounces of silver a month to be coined as silver dollars.
+Thus, he lobbied Congress to repeal the law that required the treasury to purchase 4.5 million ounces of silver a month to be coined as silver dollars.
 When Congress agreed and rescinded the act, Cleveland and the Democratic Party lost much of their support in western states where silver was mined.
 When the repeal produced a rush on gold, Cleveland resorted to borrowing money from financier J. P. Morgan to keep the government afloat.
+See Free Silver and the Free Silver Movement.

 Amid his efforts to end the depression, Cleveland began experiencing soreness in the roof of his mouth.
 Upon examining the president, doctors discovered a tumor and recommended surgery.
 Wishing to avoid heightening the economic panic gripping the nation, Cleveland opted to have the surgery performed secretly.
 In late June 1893, Cleveland left Washington for New York under the pretense of taking a vacation cruise aboard the Oneida, a yacht owned by Cleveland’s friend E. C. Benedict.
 On July 1, 1893, doctors aboard the ship removed parts of the president’s upper left jaw and hard palate.
 During a subsequent surgery, doctors fitted Cleveland with a hard rubber dental prosthesis that corrected his speech and masked signs of the original operation.
 Cleveland’s aides then released a story that the president had to have two teeth removed during the cruise.
 Nearly a quarter of a century passed before the public learned the true details of the surgery.